adouche/adouche.github.io/blog/16_Updates.md

 #pkgconfig #CI

-Handled routine software updates.
+I was doing routine software updates.

-CI is very cool and convenient, because how else would I notice that, with the new libpcap, the wireshark build started to fall?
+The CI pipeline is really cool and convenient because, otherwise, how else would I have noticed that with the new libpcap the Wireshark build started to fail?

-It started crashing with a very strange error message:
+It started failing with a very strange error message:

 ```shell
 "ninja: Entering directory `/ix/build/mcpe98eHnOfPdF2O/obj'